Possessor (film): Accolades

 Possessor won the awards for Best Feature Length Film and Best Direction at the Sitges Film Festival in 2020.
 It was also given the Grand Prize at the 2021 Gérardmer Film Festival, where Jim Williams won for Original Score.
 The film received three nominations at the inaugural Critics' Choice Super Awards in the Science Fiction/Fantasy category, for Best Movie, Best Actor, and Best Actress.
 It was named to the Toronto International Film Festival's year-end Canada's Top Ten list for feature films.
+Special makeup effects artist Dan Martin won the Fangoria Chainsaw Award for best makeup effects.
+The film won the Golden Monster Award for Best Feature Film, as well as Best Director at the 2020 Monster Fest in Australia.

+Possessor and its uncut version appeared on numerous critic's year-end lists including: